cbourke/CSCE155-Java-Lab01/readme.md

 ![Codepost.io Submission](img/codepost02-submission-java.png)

-Click "Upload files" and select the `Hello.java` source file you downloaded.
+Click "Upload files" and select the `Hello.java` source file from directory where your Eclipse project is located.
 Then click ![Submit Button](img/codepost03-button.png)

 4. You should see something like the following: